braintree/braintree_ios/README.md

 ## Installation

-We recommend using either [CocoaPods](https://github.com/CocoaPods/CocoaPods) or [Carthage](https://github.com/Carthage/Carthage) to integrate the Braintree SDK with your project.
+We recommend using [Swift Package Manager](https://swift.org/package-manager/), [CocoaPods](https://github.com/CocoaPods/CocoaPods), or [Carthage](https://github.com/Carthage/Carthage) to integrate the Braintree SDK with your project.

 #### Swift Package Manager
 To add the `Braintree` package to your Xcode project, select File > Swift Packages > Add Package Dependency and enter `https://github.com/braintree/braintree_ios` as the repository URL.
 Tick the checkboxes for the specific Braintree libraries you wish to include.